-On the Usefulness of Knots
+On the usefulness of knots

 How is your knowledge of knots?
 Despite being an Eagle Scout, I would have to answer: very poor.
 I’m confident that just about everyone knows the Overhand knot, the Reef knot (or Square knot), a shoelace knot (or more), and a Slip knot.
 As a Boy Scout, I could also throw a Bowline into that mix.